Wind energy ramp up and species protection laws

 Focus

-• Regulations on the operation of onshore wind turbines in the BNatSchG amendment 2022
+• Regulations on the operation of onshore wind turbines in the 2022 amendment to the Federal Nature Conservation Act (BNatSchG)

-• Facilitation of implementation at planning and permitting level
+• Facilitating implementation at the planning and approval level

 Contact